jphants/Stream2.1-GIPE2026/README.md

+# CHECK README ON DB_EXPERIMENTS TO USE THE API

 # Stream2.1-GIPE2026

 This repository contains two main areas:

 - `supabase-sample`: an Angular sample application demonstrating how to connect to Supabase, fetch records from a table, and display them in a component.
-- `DB_experiments`: data documentation and sample generation tools for the water quality monitoring dataset.
+- `DB_experiments`: data documentation and sample generation tools for:
+  - Water quality monitoring dataset (WIP)
+  - ALA dataset
+  - Satellite image processing (WIP)

 ## Repository structure